The Essential Elements of a Successful Nonprofit Website

 Now we are not going to break this down exactly the way you might think.
 We are not going to tell you what pages you need or how to organize your site.
 There are several ways to do that.
 More importantly, we are going to go over elements your site needs in order to tell your story and bring in donations.

 People do business with people, not products.
-Donations and champion causes really are no different.
-A part of your website needs to be dedicated not only to your cause but your story to the cause, connecting you, your organization and your cause together.
+Donations and championing causes really are no different.
+A part of your website needs to be dedicated not only to your cause but your story to the cause, connecting you, your organization, and your cause together.

 Many nonprofits hold charity events or participate in them.
 You want to have a part of your website dedicated to showing those and any essential information about the events.

 Whether it’s time or supplies, most nonprofits usually need donations in order to carry out their cause.
 You will want a call to action or a specific page on your website dedicated to how those that are interested can donate to you.

 I hate to be the bearer of bad news, but in this day and age trust can be hard to come by.
 Displaying contact information, whether by email, phone or address, allows the viewer the feeling that if they want to, they can get a hold of you.
 Adding to this, you always want a way for those interested in joining your cause to connect with you.